mattckrause/mattckrause.github.io/content/2025-04-05-building-a-custom-graph-connector.md

 Microsoft Copilot is a useful piece of technology.
 Having a large language model (LLM) grounded in your Microsoft 365 data brings clear benefits.
 But it’s important to recognize that not all your data lives within your M365 tenant.
 That’s where Copilot extensibility steps in.
 It gives you the ability to expand Copilot’s functionality in a few key ways.

 At a high level, Copilot extensibility lets you expand either the knowledge (the data Copilot is grounded on) or the skills (the tasks Copilot can perform).
-Copilot connectors (previously Graph connectors) allow you to extend Copilot’s knowledge, while plugins can extend both knowledge and actions.
-Each option has its pros and cons, and there are definitely scenarios where one solution makes more sense than the other, but I’ll save a detailed comparison for another post.
+Copilot connectors (previously Graph connectors) allow you to extend Copilot’s knowledge, while agents can extend both knowledge and actions.
+It's a bit nuanced, bue each option has its pros and cons, and there are definitely scenarios where one solution makes more sense over another, but I’ll save a detailed comparison for another post.

 For now, I want to focus on Copilot connectors.
-More specifically, building my own custom connector to ingest some external content.
+More specifically, building my own custom connector to ingest some external content into my M365 tenant boundry to make use of Copilot and the semantic index.

 Believe it or not, I’m **NOT** a developer.
 So when I started this journey, I couldn’t just dive in and build a connector from scratch.
 I had to take it step by step.
 Fortunately, I am comfortable with PowerShell and familiar with Graph APIs, so that’s where I began.
 As a learning exercise, it turned out to be a great approach.
 It allowed me to build incrementally on what I already knew and ultimately get a simple connector up and running in my dev environment.

 ***

-## Copilot Connector Initial Goal
+## A  Bare Bones Copilot Connector - My Initial Goals

 To keep things manageable, I started with a simple plan:

 - Identify the specific APIs and permissions required.
 - Break the process down into minimal steps and build using PowerShell.
-- Deploy the Copilot connector.
+- Deploy a POC Copilot connector to my environment.

-In additional blog posts, I'll document a more indepth process including things like:
+In upcoming blog posts, I’ll dive deeper into the process, covering topics such as:

+- Integration with Copilot and semantic index
 - Migrating to a programming language to add more functionality.
 - Hosting the solution in Azure App Services.
 - Building a deployment process.